Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Discussion and conclusion

 \section{Discussion and conclusion}

-We have briefly discussed the Hamiltonian perturbation theory near a $3\nu_x$ resonance line and the resulting equations of the action and angle of the fixed points in the phase space.
-These equations (Eq.~\ref{eq:action} and \ref{eq:angle}) provide necessary conditions for TRIBs to form in a storage ring.
+We have briefly discussed the Hamiltonian perturbation theory near a $3\nu_x$ resonance line and the resulting equations of the action and angle of the fixed points in phase space.
+These equations (Eq.~(\ref{eq:action}) and (\ref{eq:angle})) provide necessary conditions for TRIBs to form in a storage ring.
 Based on these equations and using RDTs ($|h_{30000}|$ and $h_{22000}$), we successfully designed several lattices to form TRIBs and experimentally observed TRIBs in these lattices at CESR.
 We have used $-2h_{22000}$ as the substitute of $\alpha_{xx}$ in the sextupole optimization.
 This procedure was applied before Nishikawa's involvement.
-While writing this paper, Nishikawa pointed out $h_{22000}$ defined in Ref~\cite{wang:2012} is part of $\alpha_{xx}$.
-Only when $\delta$ is small ($Q_x$ is near the 3rd-order resonance) and if ${\cal A}_{s}$ is mostly linear, could $\alpha_{xx}$ be replaced by $-2h_{22000}$.
-Otherwise, the exact $\alpha_{xx}$ under the assumptions of Bengtsson-Wang~\cite{bengtsson:1997, wang:2012} can be found in Chapter 5 and 9 in Ref.~\cite{ef_book:1997}.
-During the optimization of sextupoles in our TRIBs lattice, the sextupole distribution is optimized by minimizing all RDTs except $h_{30000r}$, $h_{30000i}$ and $h_{22000}$, with the result that they are about 10 or 20 times less than $h_{22000}$, so that ${\cal A}_{s}$ nearly linear.
+While writing this paper, Nishikawa pointed out $h_{22000}$ defined in Ref.~\cite{wang:2012} is part of $\alpha_{xx}$.
+The exact $\alpha_{xx}$ under the assumptions of Bengtsson-Wang~\cite{bengtsson:1997, wang:2012} can be found in Chapter 5 and 9 in Ref.~\cite{ef_book:1997} and in Appendix~\ref{appenAna}.
+When $Q_x$ is near the 3rd-order resonance, only if ${\cal A}_{s}$ is mostly linear, could $\alpha_{xx}$ be replaced by $-2h_{22000}$ (the leading term).
+During the optimization of sextupoles in our TRIBs lattice, the sextupole distribution is optimized by minimizing all RDTs except $h_{30000r}$, $h_{30000i}$ and $h_{22000}$, with the result that they are about 10 or 20 times less than $h_{22000}$, so that ${\cal A}_{s}$ is nearly linear.
 This is probably why the measured ADTS coefficient ($\alpha_{xx}$) from tracking is consistent with the $-2h_{22000}$ as shown in Sec.~\ref{sim}.
 When $|h_{22000}|$ is small or comparable to other second order RDTs, $-h_{22000}$ can not represent $\alpha_{xx}$/2 and we should use more accurate method such as map-based method with PTC codes for the lattice design and optimization.
-As demonstrated in Sec.~\ref{sim}, the map-based method with PTC codes produces accurate estimate and exact calculation of the fix points in the phase space.
+As demonstrated in Sec.~\ref{sim}, the map-based method with PTC codes produces accurate estimate and exact calculation of the fix points in phase space.
 We are in the process of incorporating the PTC codes into the lattice design and optimization program for better TRIBs prediction.